By Rick Steves

 Greece Rail Passes: Key Details

-Balkan Flexipass: Covers trains in Bosnia-Herzegovina, Bulgaria, Greece, Macedonia, Montenegro, Romania, Serbia, and Turkey.
-Available for 5, 10, or 15 days of train travel within a one-month window.
-Only available in first class, even to travelers under 26.
+Balkan Flexipass: Covers trains in Bosnia-Herzegovina, Bulgaria, Greece, Macedonia, Montenegro, Romania, Serbia, and Turkey; also covers Superfast Ferries/ANEK Lines between Patras, Greece and Bari or Ancona, Italy (starts use of one travel day, may include overnight cabin).
+Valid for one month, not two, after you've activated the pass (whereas multi-country Eurail-brand passes offer a two-month window of travel).
+Only available in first class, regardless of age.
 InterCity (IC), and InterCity Express (ICE) trains require extra supplements/seat reservations, which can be made locally.
 Read ahead before getting this pass — your guidebook may recommend travel by bus instead of train.